ExpediaGroup/helm-charts/CONTRIBUTING.md

 * Switch to the `gh-pages` branch and create a new branch from this in your fork.
 * Package your chart into a `.tgz` file.
 See [Helm Package](https://helm.sh/docs/helm/helm_package/).
 * Add your file under the `repo` folder.
 * Finally, you will need to update the index file.
-See [helm repo index](https://helm.sh/docs/helm/helm_repo_index/).
+See [Helm Repo Index](https://helm.sh/docs/helm/helm_repo_index/).
 * Submit a Pull Request with these changes.